NereidaRondon/NereidaRondon/README.md

 * 🌍 Former Math teacher, boot camp graduate, and now self-teaching software engineer.
 * 🌴 My home base is 🌞 Southwest Florida
 * 🧠 I've taken the initiative in my professional development by continuing to learn and grow as a software engineer on my free time because I believe in forging my own path rather than waiting for opportunities to come knocking.
+(Wouldnt be mad if one did knock on my door though 😂)
 * ✨ My non-traditional background brings a fresh perspective to problem-solving, with a deep commitment to self-growth.
 * 💻 Gaining software experience through available opportunities like building in public and [Chingu.io](https://www.chingu.io/)
 * 🖥️ See my [Portfolio Projects](https://nereidarondon.com/projects)